input-output-hk/marlowe-doc/docs/getting-started/runner.md

 ### Source graph view

-When building a contract DApp from the TS-SDK, Haskell, PureScript, or other languages, viewing it in Runner can be useful for analyzing the contract’s logic from the Source graph view.
+When building a contract DApp from the TS-SDK, Haskell, PureScript, or other languages, viewing it in Runner can be useful for analyzing the contract’s logic from the 'Source' graph view.

 ### Advancing the contract